elser/FirebaseJUnitExample/README.md

 # Firebase JUnit Example
-This is an example of JUnit integration-testing of Firebase-backed Android application.
+This is an example of JUnit integration-testing of Firebase-backed Android java application.

 Main files: